mykelalvis/FT/Traveller/WORKING/SGK_issue_01.md

 and after picking up the remnants of the 83rd, were soon on their way into Argi.
 They first attacked at Akiva, where Hiirinanan had mustered the main strength of her forces.
-Against the huge forces ar- rayed against her, it was only through her deft skill
+Against the huge forces ar-rayed against her, it was only through her deft skill

 ```
 that the military base on Akiva and the majority of
 her forces escaped.
 With the magazines of Akiva
-empty, Dulinor's forces had to wait to bring up suffi-
+empty, Dulinor's forces had to wait to bring up suffi-cient supplies.
-cient supplies.
 In the interim, Hiirinanan based her
 forces at Rashiki.
-Additional time was lost by Duli-
-nor's fleet trying to fight the Scanian's on a fierce
+Additional time was lost by Duli-nor's fleet trying to fight the Scanian's on a fierce
 water world with excessive gravity.
 So successfully
 were the Scanian attacks that within a year Dulinor
 had agreed to a treaty allowing the Scanian people